ibm-cloud-docs/devsecops/devsecops_onepipeline_intro.md

 {: class="comparison-tab-table"}
 {: row-headers}

-Refer to this [DevSecOps Pipelines stages and custom scripts explained](/docs/devsecops?topic=devsecops-cd-devsecops-pipelines-stages) for a complete list of `OnePipeline` and `DevSecOps` Pipelines stages and custom scripts.
+For more information refer to, [DevSecOps Pipelines stages and custom scripts explained](/docs/devsecops?topic=devsecops-cd-devsecops-pipelines-stages) for a complete list of `OnePipeline` and `DevSecOps` Pipelines stages and custom scripts.

 ## Supported scanning tools
 {: #supported-scanning-tools}

-Refer to this [Supported scanning tools](/docs/devsecops?topic=devsecops-cd-devsecops-supported-scanning-tools) for a complete list of supported scanning tools.
+To learn more about scanning tools, refer to [Supported scanning tools](/docs/devsecops?topic=devsecops-cd-devsecops-supported-scanning-tools) for a complete list of supported scanning tools.